bryllite/elastic-grid-network-simulation/README.md

 These coordinates are deterministic according to the address of the nodes and layout, and they are uniformly distributed in each grid

-# How message broadcating works
+# How message broadcasting works
 For example, if you have `81` participating nodes and the layout is `{3, 3, 3}`, you can describe message broadcasting as follows: One box in the figure below contains about `3` nodes.

 ## Z-Axis message transmission